ahmedbhaila/api-event-manager/README.md

 # Project Setup
 api-event-manager is a Spring Boot app.
 The application uses Redis for data storage.
 All endpoints are secured using Basic HTTP Auth.
-You will need to supply username admin and password admin in order to successfully access the endpoints.To build the application from command line, you will first need to export a REDISCLOUD_URI datasource.
+You will need to supply username: admin and password: admin in order to successfully access the endpoints.To build the application from command line, you will first need to export a REDISCLOUD_URI datasource.

 > export REDISCLOUD_URI=redis://username:password@{redis_ip}:{redis_port}